What is a Good Blog Structure? (With On-page SEO)

 Table of Contents

-• Is the table of content included in the blogs?
+• Is the table of contents included in the blogs?

-• Does the table of content have important headings?
+• Does the table of contents have important headings?

-Including a table of content in a blog website structure is generally a good idea as it has many benefits (for both SEO and user):
+Including a table of contents in a blog website structure is generally a good idea as it has many benefits (for both SEO and user):

-• It allows users to quickly glance through the heading and understand if the content is relevant for him.
+• It lets users quickly glance through the heading and understand if the content is relevant.

-• The navigable links in TOC allows users to jump to more relevant pieces of the content.
+• The navigable links in TOC allow users to jump to more relevant pieces of content.

-• It augments the user perception about contents & the end of the page.
+• It augments the user’s perception of the contents & the end of the page.

 • For search engines, it allows better indexing of content.
 It also allows search engines to correctly show pieces of content (headings) based on the keyword and subheading relevancy.